danielnjama/mysql-course/README.md

 In this course, you’ll learn why MySQL is one of the most widely used databases in the world—it's scalable, secure, and easy to use.
 MySQL excels in situations where data consistency, performance, and transactional integrity are critical, such as e-commerce platforms, content management systems, and financial applications.

+### MySQL and NoSQL
+- MySQL is a relational database that organizes data in tables, using predefined schemas.
+It’s great for applications that need structured data, like financial systems or inventory tracking.
+Example: A MySQL database would store customer data in a structured table format with rows and columns, defining relationships between customers and their orders.

+- NoSQL is a non-relational database that allows for flexible, unstructured or semi-structured data.
+It’s ideal for scenarios where the data structure can change frequently, such as social media or real-time analytics.
+Example: A NoSQL database, like MongoDB, might store user data as JSON documents, where each user can have different fields and structure.

 We’ll explore core concepts, from database design to advanced SQL queries, empowering you to build, query, and manage databases with confidence.
 By the end, you'll not only understand when and why to use MySQL but also how to harness its full potential in real-world scenarios.
 ## 1.1 Terminologies used
 See below a list of terminologies used in MYSQL.
 ```
-1. Database
-A database is a structured collection of data stored in a computer system.
+1. Database - A database is a structured collection of data stored in a computer system.
 In MySQL, a database is a container for storing tables, views, triggers, procedures, and other database objects.

-2. Table
-A table is the fundamental storage structure in MySQL.
+2. Table - A table is the fundamental storage structure in MySQL.
 It's organized in rows and columns, where each row represents a record and each column represents a field.
 Tables store data in a structured format.

-3. Row
-A row is a single, horizontal record in a table.
+3. Row - A row is a single, horizontal record in a table.
 Each row contains data for all the columns of the table.
 Rows are also referred to as records.

-4. Column
-A column defines a vertical field in a table.
+4. Column - A column defines a vertical field in a table.
 It represents the attribute of the data (like name, age, or email).
 Each column has a specific data type, such as INT, VARCHAR, DATE, etc.

-5. Primary Key
-A primary key is a unique identifier for each record in a table.
+5. Primary Key - A primary key is a unique identifier for each record in a table.
 It ensures that no two rows have the same value in the primary key column(s).
 The primary key field cannot be null.

-6. Foreign Key
-A foreign key is a field (or a set of fields) in one table that uniquely identifies a row of another table.
+6. Foreign Key - A foreign key is a field (or a set of fields) in one table that uniquely identifies a row of another table.
 It creates a relationship between two tables and enforces referential integrity.

-7. Index
-An index is a data structure used to speed up queries.
+7. Index - An index is a data structure used to speed up queries.
 By creating an index on one or more columns of a table, MySQL can retrieve rows more efficiently.
 However, indexes may slow down insert and update operations.

-8. Query
-A query is a request for data or information from a database.
+8. Query - A query is a request for data or information from a database.
 In MySQL, queries are written in SQL (Structured Query Language) to retrieve, insert, update, or delete data.

-9. SQL (Structured Query Language)
-SQL is the standard language used to communicate with relational databases like MySQL.
+9. SQL (Structured Query Language)- SQL is the standard language used to communicate with relational databases like MySQL.
 It consists of statements like SELECT, INSERT, UPDATE, and DELETE.

-10. Normalization
-Normalization is the process of organizing data to minimize redundancy and improve data integrity.
+10. Normalization - Normalization is the process of organizing data to minimize redundancy and improve data integrity.
 It involves splitting large tables into smaller ones and defining relationships between them.

-11. Join
-A join is a SQL operation that combines data from two or more tables based on a related column between them.
+11. Join - A join is a SQL operation that combines data from two or more tables based on a related column between them.
 Types of joins include INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL JOIN.

-12. View
-A view is a virtual table in MySQL, created by a query.
+12. View - A view is a virtual table in MySQL, created by a query.
 It does not store data but allows you to see the result of a SELECT query as a table.
 Views can simplify complex queries and enhance security by restricting access to certain data.

-13. Stored Procedure
-A stored procedure is a reusable block of SQL code that can be executed repeatedly.
+13. Stored Procedure - A stored procedure is a reusable block of SQL code that can be executed repeatedly.
 It helps in automating repetitive tasks and allows you to perform complex operations in MySQL.

-14. Trigger
-A trigger is a special kind of stored procedure that automatically executes when certain events occur in a database, like inserting or deleting a row.
+14. Trigger - A trigger is a special kind of stored procedure that automatically executes when certain events occur in a database, like inserting or deleting a row.

-15. Transaction
-A transaction is a sequence of SQL operations that are executed as a single unit.
+15. Transaction - A transaction is a sequence of SQL operations that are executed as a single unit.
 It ensures that either all changes made in the transaction are saved (commit) or none are saved (rollback).

-16. Commit
-A commit is the SQL command used to save all the changes made during a transaction to the database.
+16. Commit - A commit is the SQL command used to save all the changes made during a transaction to the database.
 Once committed, the changes cannot be undone.

-17. Rollback
-A rollback is the SQL command used to undo the changes made during a transaction, reverting the database to its previous state before the transaction started.
+17. Rollback - A rollback is the SQL command used to undo the changes made during a transaction, reverting the database to its previous state before the transaction started.

-18. Schema
-A schema is the overall structure of a database, including tables, views, indexes, procedures, and relationships.
+18. Schema - A schema is the overall structure of a database, including tables, views, indexes, procedures, and relationships.
 It represents the design and organization of data.

-19. Data Types
-Data types define the kind of data a column can hold.
+19. Data Types - Data types define the kind of data a column can hold.
 Common data types in MySQL include:

 - INT: Integer numbers.
 - VARCHAR: Variable-length strings.
 - DATE: Date values.
 - DECIMAL: Fixed-point numbers for financial calculations.
 - TEXT: Large text fields.
-20. Cursor
-A cursor is a database object used to retrieve data one row at a time.
+20. Cursor- A cursor is a database object used to retrieve data one row at a time.
 It's often used within stored procedures or functions when dealing with complex data retrieval scenarios.

-21. Constraints
-Constraints are rules applied to table columns to ensure data integrity.
+21. Constraints - Constraints are rules applied to table columns to ensure data integrity.
 Examples include:

 - NOT NULL: Ensures a column cannot have null values.
 - UNIQUE: Ensures all values in a column are unique.